LibreQoE/LibreQoS/README.md

 * Recent Linux kernel for up-to-date linux tc package.
 Ubuntu Server 20.04.1+ recommended
 ### VM Performance
 #### Memory use
-On ProxMox VMs you need to do <a href="https://www.reddit.com/r/Proxmox/comments/asakcb/problem_with_ram_cache/">some tweaks</a>  to allow freed up memory to be reclaimed by the hypervisor.
+On ProxMox VMs you can enable <a href="https://www.reddit.com/r/Proxmox/comments/asakcb/problem_with_ram_cache/">ballooning memory</a>  to allow freed up memory to be reclaimed by the hypervisor.
 #### Enable Offloading in Guest VM
 Performance can greatly benefit from enabling certrain hardware offloading inside the guest VM.
 If you're using a system that uses Netplan (e.g. Ubuntu) to configure the network then you can use a Netplan post-up script to configure offloading.
 You create a script in the following directory with a name prefixed by a number to indicate load order e.g. /usr/lib/networkd-dispatcher/routable.d/10-enable-offloading - which is executable and owned by root. e.g.
 ```